Little auk: Breeding

 Little auks breed in large colonies on scree slopes on marine cliffsides.
 They nest in crevices or beneath large rocks, and may build rudimentary nests by bringing small pebbles and/or old grasses and lichen into the cavity, where they lay a single egg.
 Their single pale greenish blue egg is placed in a crevice of the rocks.
 Like other auks, they are monogamous and have high nest-site fidelity, meaning that the same cavity is often used as a nest site by the same pair, year to year.
 The eggs are generally incubated by both parents equally, for roughly a month (28–31 days), until chicks begin to hatch at about 25 days.
 Hatchlings generally weigh about 21 g and are unable to thermoregulate on their own; they are brooded for approximately 5 days until they are able to thermoregulate, after which they are only attended to for feeding by parents.
 The young fledge from their nests at an age of 26–29 days old, synchronously with others on the colony, usually at night.

 Winter

 All little auks migrate south by winter into northern areas of the North Atlantic.
 The species is also commonly found in the Norwegian Sea.
 Late autumn storms may carry them south of their normal wintering areas, or into the North Sea, and can cause wrecks of these birds, along with other seabirds, at sea and occasionally on land.
 The British record count was made at the Farne Islands in Northumberland following strong northerly gales on 9–11 November 2007, with 18,381 flying north on 9th and 28,803 on 11th.
+They are sometimes blown ashore in Newfoundland.

 The glaucous gull and the Arctic fox are the main predators of little auks at colonies, with other gulls and raptors predating the species as well.
 In some cases, the polar bear has also been reported to feed on little auk eggs.